 Despite its thesis being that the typical keyword-first approach yields worse results in terms of conversions, it doesn't mean that top of funnel content wouldn't be essential.
 If you want to drive growth through content, you need to eventually build a full-funnel approach, and in some cases – think ad sales and genuinely creating a new category – it does make sense to start with a focus on traffic potential.
 But especially for businesses living and dying from user acquisition, this strategy does propose a strong case for exhausting the potential of long-tail keywords with purchase intent first.

 Let's put it this way: After reading this blog post, what's your reasoning for prioritizing producing top of funnel content for high-volume keywords that don't have purchase intent before going after the high-intent but lower volume keywords deeper in the funnel?
 I would love to hear it!

-P.S.
-We are looking to hire a team member to scale our content marketing efforts in the not-so-distant future.
 If you made it this far, you're likely someone skilled or at least interested in the topic.
-In case our SEO content stratergy made you intrigued about the opportunity, we'd like to hear from you.
-Just shoot me a message on LinkedIn or Twitter, and let's get the conversation going.
+In case our SEO content strategy (and the animation above) made you intrigued about the opportunity, we'd like to hear from you!
+Just shoot us a message on LinkedIn or Twitter, and let's get the conversation going.

 Supercharge your communication with Flowrite

 Write emails and messages faster across Google Chrome.